-If you want to grow your law practice into a smooth-running, cashflow-generating operation you’ll need help.
+If you want to grow your law practice into a smooth-running, profitable business you’ll need help.

 The principles for creating successful businesses have been documented.
 And you can find them in books, or courses.
 Or even seminars.

-But who has the time to read books, take courses, or attend seminars?
+Of course, many lawyers don’t have time to read books, take courses, or attend seminars.

 And even if you were to read books, take courses, or attend seminars…what does that really get you?